bmai1/dsa/README.md

-This is a collection of LeetCode problem solution, organized by most relevant topic.
+This is a collection of LeetCode problem solutions, organized by most relevant topic.